apkoltun/LanguateTranslatorProject/README.md

 # coding-project-template
-This is code I borrowed from a Coursera course.
+This is code I borrowed from a Coursera course back in 2021.